TISUnion/Carpet-TIS-Addition/docs/rules.md

 Enable the function of [MicroTiming logger](#microTiming-1)

-Display redstone components actions, block updates and stacktrace with a wool block
+Log and display redstone components actions, block updates and stacktrace with dye item

 Use `/log microTiming` to start logging

 Might impact the server performance when it's on

+See description of rule [microTimingDyeMarker](#microtimingdyemarker) for instructions of dye markers

+**Following stuffs are deprecated and will be removed in the future**

+Use wool blocks and end rods to mark blocks that need to be logged

 EndRods will detect block updates and redstone components will show their actions